Yale-BIM/f21-assignments/assignment-2/README.md

     $ touch switch_poses.py
     ```

-    You should now have a new empty file named "switch_poses.py" in
+    You should now have a new empty file named "switch_poses.py" in the
-    f18-assignments/assignment_0/shutter_poses/scripts.
+    <username>-cpsc459-assignments/assignment-2/shutter_poses/scripts directory.

 5. Make the file into an executable python script.
 Add ```#!/usr/bin/env python``` as first
 line to your file and change permissions with